Ecuador

 The organisation’s leadership had denounced other attacks on it, such as the elimination of the right to collect union dues and the persecution of its leaders.
 It was also confronted with legal proceedings and its premises were raided.
 Four computers were seized along with institutional documents, and the leaders present were forced out of the premises.

-On 8 September 2016, the trade union requested proceedings to protect its rights.
-Its request was refused.
-The union subsequently turned to international bodies such as the ILO and the United Nations.
+and the United Nations.
 UN rapporteurs responded by requesting the Ecuadorian authorities to cancel the dissolution process.
 Education International (IE), to which the UNE is affiliated, called on its affiliates to press Ecuador’s Education Ministry to withdraw the legal notice of dissolution.
 The government did not, however, respond to these calls and continued with the process.

 The trade union has been tagged as a leader of opposition to the government.
-According to the UNE, the authorities are acting in retaliation for the complaints regarding the government’s systematic violations of freedom of association taken to the annual International Labour Conference of the ILO and the United Nations Human Rights Committee.
+According to the UNE, the authorities are acting in retaliation for the complaints regarding the government’s systematic violations of freedom of association freedom of association The right to form and join the trade union of one’s choosing as well as the right of unions to operate freely and carry out their activities without undue interference.

 In July 2016, the Sindicato de Trabajadores de Aerolane (SITA) denounced that workers are not covered by a collective agreement and therefore have no mechanism to collectively tackle the mass dismissals and budget cuts arising from programmes being implemented by the company, which have had a devastating impact on working conditions.
 The trade union has been demanding a collective agreement with the company for seven years and has been confronted not only with a total refusal but also relentless attacks.